-Rebecca Kling is a transgender artist and educator who explores gender and identity through solo pieces and educational workshops.
-Her multidisciplinary performances incorporate conversational storytelling, personal narrative, humor, movement, video projection, and more.
+Rebecca Kling is a Washington, D.C. based transgender artist and educator who explores gender and identity through solo performance pieces and educational workshops.
+Her multidisciplinary performances incorporate conversational storytelling, personal narrative, humor, and more.
 Kling takes the position that sharing accessible queer narrative with a wide audience is a form of activism, and that understanding combats bigotry.

-Rebecca’s writing has been published at Jezebel, in Chicago IRL issues 1 and 2, Bodies of Work, the Center for Classic Theatre Review, and elsewhere.
+Kling’s writing has been published at Jezebel and The Guardian, in Chicago IRL issues 1 through 4, Bodies of Work, the Center for Classic Theatre Review, and elsewhere.
+Her book, No Gender Left Behind, was released in 2013.
 For a behind-the-scenes look at her writing process, check out her blog.
-She also occasionally contributes to In Our Words, a queer Chicago blog.

 Questions?
 Comments?
 Loved a video?
 Hated a show?
-Let me know by emailing me at [email protected]or use the form below.
+Let Rebecca know by emailing her at [email protected]or using the form below.